Motorcycle Accidents: Common Causes

 • speeding.

 Left-turn right-of-way laws are clear: drivers turning left must yield to other traffic.
-So, the driver of a car who hits a motorcycle while turning left will almost certainly be at fault (see below for more on the importance of fault in car accident claims).
+So, the driver of a vehicle who hits a motorcycle while turning left will almost certainly be at fault.
 But motorcyclists might share fault in left-turn accidents if they speed, run a red light, or ride in the wrong lane.

 Motorcycles in Head-On Collisions

-According to the 2019 NHTSA report, just over half of the 5,114 motorcycles involved in fatal accidents included another moving vehicle.
-In three-quarters of those accidents, the car struck the motorcycle in the front.
-(Only 7% of motorcycles were rear-ended.)
+According to the 2021 NHTSA report, just over half of the 6,082 motorcycles involved in fatal accidents were collisions with moving vehicles.
+In two-vehicle crashes, 75% of the motorcycles were struck in the front.
+(Only 8% of motorcycles were rear-ended.)

 Collisions Between Motorcycles and Fixed Objects

-The driver of a car might barely notice things like uneven road surfaces, gravel on pavement, and railway tracks.
-But bikers need to be on high alert for common hazards like these.
-Because motorcycles are smaller and less stable than a car, irregularities and unexpected objects in the road can cause a motorcycle to crash.
-Learn more about common road hazards that might cause a motorcycle accident.
-(Some, like leaves, might surprise you.)
+The driver of a car might barely notice something like gravel on the road, but bikers need to be on high alert for road hazards like this.
+Motorcycles are smaller and less stable than a car, so irregularities and unexpected objects on the road can cause a motorcycle to crash.

 Motorcycle Lane Splitting

 Most drivers have seen it: A motorcycle snaking between a line of stopped or slowly moving cars.
-The practice is called line splitting (or sometimes lane sharing or lane filtering.)
-Lane splitting is a common cause of motorcycle accidents because cars simply aren't expecting a vehicle to pass them in slowed or stopped traffic, and there is very little room for motorcycles to maneuver when they weave between cars.
+The practice is called lane splitting.
+Lane splitting is a common cause of motorcycle accidents because cars simply aren't expecting a vehicle to pass them in slowed or stopped traffic, and there's very little room for motorcycles to maneuver when they weave between cars.

-As of 2021, only a few states allow lane splitting.
+As of 2023, only a few states allow lane splitting.
 If an accident happens when a motorcycle is lane splitting, there's a good chance the motorcyclist will be found at fault.
-Learn about potential liability in lane-splitting accidents.

 Motorcyclist Riding Behaviors

-Motorcyclists might not be able to control factors like road hazards, but they can control their own risky behaviors.
-Some motorcyclists (often young and male, statistics show) are willing to break the law and violate safety rules when they ride.
+Motorcyclists might not be able to control factors like road hazards, but they can control their own behavior.
+Some motorcyclists are willing to break the law and violate safety rules when they ride.
 Let's take a closer look at how motorcyclist behaviors contribute to traffic accidents.

 Alcohol Use